troubleman2107/fitness-tracking/README.md

 - We will have bench press work out
 - If we do bench press in monday it's will update next of bench press in next bench press
 - And present bench press will be compare with past bench press -> Analyze feature

+Analyze:

+- Filter by week
+- Filter by last week
+- Filter by this month
+- Filter by last month